-Orders forbidding respondent from personal use or possession of controlled substances or dangerous drugs do not apply to medications lawfully prescribed to respondent for a bona fide illness or condition by a physician and surgeon licensed health care professional. -Respondent shall provide the Board or its designee with written documentation from the treating physician and surgeon licensed health care professional who prescribed medication(s).-.
+Orders forbidding respondent from personal use or possession of controlled substances or dangerous drugs do not apply to medications lawfully prescribed to respondent for a bona fide illness or condition by a physician and surgeon licensed health care professional.
+Respondent shall provide the Board or its designee with written documentation from the treating physician and surgeon licensed health care professional who prescribed medication(s).
 The documentation shall identify the medication, dosage, number of refills, if any; the date the medication was prescribed, the respondent's prognosis, the date the medication will no longer be required, and the effect on the recovery plan, if appropriate.

-NOTE: RATIONALE: This condition provides documentation that the probationer is substance or chemical free.
+NOTE: RATIONALE and APPLICATION OF UNIFORM STANDARD #s 4 and 8: This condition provides documentation that the probationer is substance or chemical free.
 It also provides the Board with a mechanism through which to require additional laboratory analyses for the presence of narcotics, alcohol and/or dangerous drugs when the probationer appears to be in violation of the terms of probation or appears to be under the influence of mood altering substances.
-The term is mandatory in cases where the Uniform Standards Related to a Substance-Abusing Licensee apply.
-Where the Uniform Standards do not apply, where relevant, the respondent should be ordered to submit to random and directed testing, but need not be ordered to submit to the minimum of random tests.
+The Board will consider the following factors in making an exception to the testing frequency: